svramu/svramu.github.io/_posts/2003-10-14-j2me-and-java-landscape.md

 The following words should be familiar by now.

 While Java Card technology enables programs written in the Java programming language to run on smart cards, such small devices are far too under-powered to support the full functionality of the Java platform.
 Therefore, the Java Card platform supports only a carefully chosen, customized subset of the features of the Java platform.
-This subset provides features that are well-suited}
+This subset provides features that are well-suited